wandyezj/wandyezj.github.io/writing/guidelines-scripting.md

 - Output a external command before calling it
     - makes it easy to tell what command failed, and to rerun it independently if possible

+- Do __NOT__ prompt while the script is running and wait for user input.
+Instead have the runner pass in all data to the script up front, possibly via a configuration file if necessary.

+- avoid not in method and variable names, instead describe what is.

 - Do __NOT__ hardcode array indices, instead assign indices to constants and use those to reference the array.

     ```typescript